Deltares-research/HydroFlows/docs/user_guide/workflow/define_method.rst

 There are two special types of methods that can be used to create multiple output files from a single set of input files (expand) or to create a single output file from multiple input files (reduce).
 These methods are called `ExpandMethod` and `ReduceMethod` and are subclasses of the `Method` class.

 The `ExpandMethod` class generates one or more :term:`wildcards` on the output files which can be used in subsequent rules to expand the workflow over multiple output files.
-These can be explored by printing the method as in the example below.
-The wildcard name and values are defined in the method and stored in the `ExpandMethod.expand_wildcards` attribute, see below.
+The wildcard name and values are defined in the method and stored in the `ExpandMethod.expand_wildcards` attribute.
+The same wildcard name cannot be used on any input files.

+In the example below we initialize the :class:`~hydroflows.methods.dummy.PrepareDummyEvents` expand method.
-Which method arguments are used to define the name and values is described in the documentation.
+The method documentation describes which arguments are used to define the name and values of the wildcard.
+Here, the wildcard values are defined by the `rps` argument and the wildcard name is defined by the `wildcard` argument.
+The ``expand_wildcards`` are shown together with the input, output, and params when printing the method, see below.
 An info logging message is printed with the wildcard name and values.